JerJohn15/Tic-Tac-Toe/README.md

 The following project is a Tic-Tac-Toe game created for my final project in a beginner Java programming course.
-We were required to  implement a  program, of our choosing, that incorporates all of the concepts discussed in the course (OOP, loops, if statements, inheritance, ..., etc.) .
+We were required to  implement a  program, of our choosing, that incorporates all of the concepts discussed in the course (loops, if statements, inheritance, ..., etc.) .
 Below is a link to my design plan for creating this project.